Introduction to a proposed book

 sludge) and significant bodies of water.

-massive rivers or perhaps like the Gulf Stream that flows like a river in the ocean).
+akin to massive rivers or perhaps like the Gulf Stream that flows like a river in the ocean).

 There is a magnetic field (presumably produced by this iron in motion) so that Earth